Postpartum/ Prenatal Depression or Anxiety

-Postpartum or Pregnancy Depression / Anxiety (PPD(A)) can affect mothers and families during pregnancy and the postpartum period.
-They can include postpartum depression (PPD), postpartum anxiety, postpartum Obsessive-Compulsive Disorder (OCD), and postpartum psychosis.
+Postpartum/Prenatal Depression or Anxiety can affect mothers and families during pregnancy and the prenatal period.
+They can include depression, anxiety, postpartum Obsessive-Compulsive Disorder, and postpartum psychosis.

-- PPD(A) Basics (Information and Resouces for Families)
+- Postpartum/Prenatal Depression or Anxiety Basics (Information and Resources for Families)

 Help is available!
-Find out if you have a PPD(A) and where you can get help.
+Find out if you have a postpartum/prenatal depression or anxiety and where you can get help.

 - For Health Professionals

-Resources for pediatricians, family practice physicians, and OB/GYN, information about screening, resources for moms and families, and further training in perinatal mood and anxiety disorders.
+Resources for pediatricians, family practice physicians, and OB/GYN, information about screening, resources for moms and families, and further training in postpartum/prenatal depression or anxiety.

 - For Family Home Visiting

 Family home visiting programs exist across the state of Minnesota.
-Local public health nurses in this context screen and support moms with postpartum depression.
+Local public health nurses in this context screen and support moms for postpartum depression.
 Find more information here about how and when to screen moms, and what to do with positive screens for postpartum depression (PPD).

 - Maternal Wellbeing Innovation Lab

 The Maternal Wellbeing Innovation Lab as a group problem-solving process to find and test new solutions for supporting moms during and after pregnancy.
 Community teams identified types of solutions they would like to try in their specific communities, to support moms in maintaining or achieving positive mental health.

 - Quality Improvement Project